 Here are some of my other favorite recipes with a spicy kick of jalapenos:

-- Jalapeno Popper Crescent Cups: Flaky crescent cups filled with creamy spicy popper dip!
+- Jalapeno Popper Crescent Cups Flaky crescent cups filled popper dip

 Bacon Wrapped Jalapeno Poppers

 - 6 oz cream cheese the block, not the spreadable

 - 1 green onion finely minced